elena-chambers/MechaCar_Statistical_Analysis/README.md

 - Lot 1 and 2 are statistically close to the PSI across all manufacturing lots at with a population mean of 1,500 pounds per square inch.
 Lot 3 has a much lower value, indicating problematic production in Lot 3.

 ## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+Identify competitiveness of MechaCars versus other brand vehicals:

-To quantify how the MechaCar performs against the competition the folowing metrics would be useful to the consumer:
+To quantify how the MechaCar performs against the competition the folowing metrics would be useful both to the brand and the consumer:
 - cost
 - saftey rating
 - highway fuel efficiency

 Null hypothesis: there is no statistical evidence that MechaCars perform better in terms of safety ratings, cost, and fuel efficiency than their competitors.
 Alternative hypothesis: MechaCars do perform better in terms of cost vs safety ratings and fuel efficiency than their competitors.

-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+Statistical test type:
+- Chi-Squared test: compare make, model, and other categorical data
+- Two-sample t-Test: compare cost vs safey rating and fuel efficiency

+Data needed:
+- Compeditor models and car listings
+- MechaCar dataset